openedx/open-edx-proposals/oeps/oep-templates/pep-based-template.rst

 Motivation
 ==========

-The motivation is critical for OEPs that will change Open edX.
-Explain why the existing architecture or process is inadequate to address the problem that the OEP solves, or why adopting the best practice would significantly improve Open edX.
+The motivation is critical for OEPs that will change any part of the Open edX ecosystem.
+Explain why the existing architecture or process is inadequate to address the problem that the OEP solves, or why adopting the best practice would significantly improve the Open edX world.

 Specification
 =============